ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of cancer. To see other pages, use the menu.

 In addition, surgery may cause permanent loss of voice or impaired speech, difficulty swallowing or talking, facial disfigurement, numbness in parts of the neck and throat, and less mobility in the shoulder and neck area.
 Surgery can also decrease thyroid gland function, especially after a total laryngectomy.

-Rehabilitation of lost or altered physical functions and emotional support services are important parts of care following surgery.
+Rehabilitation of lost or altered physical functions and emotional support services are important parts of care after surgery.
 This may take time and require the expertise of different members of the treatment team.
 Patients are encouraged to talk with their health care team about what to expect before having any type of surgery.

 Learn more about the basics of cancer surgery.